JonZavialov/backend/README.md

 mkdir sslcert
 ```

-Generate an ssl certificate with whatever toold you prefer using.
+Generate an ssl certificate with whatever tool you prefer using.
 For free certificates, I use [Certbot](https://certbot.eff.org/) with [Let's Encrypt](https://letsencrypt.org/).
 Once generated, move `cert.pem` and `privkey.pem` into the `sslcert` directory.

 #### Run server